-Part of the attraction of decentralized finance (DeFi) systems is that any individual can get involved in investing, lending and borrowing cryptocurrency.
-With no institutions or banks controlling the distribution of currencies, anyone with the knowledge and understanding of DeFi systems can earn significant interest and profits within various cryptocurrencies.
+Part of the attraction of decentralized finance (DeFi) systems is that any individual can invest in, lend and borrow cryptocurrencies with a non-custodial wallet.
+With no institutions or banks involved as a “middle-man” or in control of the distribution of assets, anyone with the knowledge and understanding of DeFi systems can earn significant interest and profits within various cryptocurrencies.

 What is yield farming?

 These tokens are the equivalent of a shareholding in a traditional finance system and enable owners to debate, propose and vote on how the protocol is used and changed.
-One example is COMP tokens, which are released by the Ethereum-based protocol Compound and allow owners to have a say in how the protocol is run.
+One example is Uniswap tokens, which can be used to vote on governance proposals within the Uniswap DAO.protocol

 Through a combination of these tokens and interest, yield farmers can start to earn a real profit from their cryptocurrency investments.

 In its simplest form, yield farming is the equivalent process of lending and borrowing in the traditional finance system – without any controls being placed on interest rates or loan applications by central banks or institutions.
 However, unlike traditional systems, DeFi platforms enable users to interact with these platforms in a decentralised manner and without an intermediary.

 At the base of yield farming (and many other types of exchanges) are liquidity pools.
 This is where investors lock their tokens and assets into a pool via smart contracts.
 The assets in a pool can then be borrowed by other users at a set interest rate or used to lend out to others – earning the depositor yield rewards.

 As well as having many different cryptocurrencies that are farmed for their yields, there are many different liquidity and platforms for each type of digital asset.
 This means there are lots of options for investors based on the types of digital assets they want to trade.

 How do you farm DeFi tokens?